buttercookie42/DisableTargetAPIBlock/README.md

 compatibility checking so that old apps no longer appear as incompatible on modern devices.

-For technical reasons, you currently need to clear F-Droid's app data in order to reset the compatibility data for all old apps after enabling this module, so make sure make a backup and to note down any custom repositories you added as well as any relevant setting custom settings.
+For technical reasons, you currently need to clear F-Droid's app data in order to reset the compatibility data for all old apps after enabling this module, so make sure to make a backup and to note down any custom repositories you added as well as any relevant custom settings.

 Alternatively, you can just
 delete `/data/data/org.fdroid.fdroid/databases/fdroid_db*`, but this will still lose all custom